GTMEGA/NotEnoughItems/README.md

 A continuation of NotEnoughItems for 1.7.10 by the developers of Gregtech: New Horizons modpack, with features either inspired and/or backported from JustEnoughItems

 We've tested this against all of the mods included in GTNH, as well as a limited set of other mods (like Reika's mods).
 Every effort has been made to maintain backwards compatibility, however the focus is on the mods contained in the GTNH modpack.

+If you have issues with NEI outside of the GTNH modpack you may report them in the [GTNH NEI GitHub](https://github.com/GTNewHorizons/NotEnoughItems).

 ## New Features: